 2. What risks do these differences pose for investors?

 Put simply, the protections seen in the stock-trading world don’t exist for cryptocurrencies.
 The biggest potential danger for an investor is losing an entire investment, whether through theft by hackers from the exchange holding the assets or by the bourse going out of business.
-Among the most recent cyberthefts, Coincheck had nearly $500 million in digital tokens stolen in January.
+Among the most recent cyberthefts, Coincheck had nearly $500 million in digital tokens stolen in January and South Korean exchange Coinrail said in June there had been a "cyber intrusion" in its system.
 Half a dozen or more of the largest exchanges have failed since mid-2014, some following a hack (including Mt.
 Gox, once the world’s No. 1 exchange), others after being shut down by the authorities.
-CoinMarketCap listed 217 major crypto exchanges as of May 3.
+CoinMarketCap listed 210 major crypto exchanges as of June 11.

 3. How can investors protect themselves?